elianafang/reply2reviewer_t2Vj/README.md

 # Q3:
 How is $\beta$ chosen, and why is it the best choice?
 The paper does not provide any theoretical reasoning or strong justification.
 # A3:
-We thank the reviewer for raising the question about how $\beta$ is selected and why it is an appropriate choice.
+😊We thank you for raising the question about how $\beta$ is selected and why it is an appropriate choice.

 We clarify that the constraint factor $\beta$ is not arbitrarily set, but determined based on empirical analysis of the diffusion dynamics.
 Specifically, as detailed in **👉Section 4.3 (Parameter Analysis - Constrained Factor $\beta$)**：